 There is just one problem — most of these resources provide nuggets of wisdom, not an all-inclusive guide to building a legal practice.
 We wanted to change all that, which is why we created this roadmap to growing law firms.
 As you will see in a moment, we left no stone unturned.

 Our team covers everything from the basics of how to set goals for law firm growth to more advanced topics such as optimizing your law firm's business structure.
 We even dive into relevant ethical issues and discuss the pros and cons of freelance lawyers.

-Creating a Law Firm Growth Plan
+How to Create a Law Firm Growth Plan?

 Growth plans are much like business plans.
 They should address many of the same topics and leverage relevant market data to guide your growth strategy.
 If you don't already have a law firm business plan, it is well past time to create one.
 According to recent data, companies with business plans have a 30% greater chance of achieving their growth goals.

 Even if you already have a business plan, now would be a great time to revisit it, especially if it is several years old.
 As you experience business development, your goals, needs, and market position will change.